sofiamay/starwars-character-app/README.md

 This is the required data held in our app's state (aka Redux store)

-### API State

-- Pending - The start of our API call
-- Fullfilled: Request was successful.
-Response contains requested data.
-- Rejected: Request failed.
-Response contains an error

 ### Character Query
 - query: string
 - type: 'none' | 'all' | 'search'